itzExtinct7/TRG-LavaLink/Unofficial Lavalinks/index.md

 > If your lavalink is not using any SubDomain then just post ur domain (mydomain.com)

 > Do not include <> in the format.
-They ar just shown for help!
+They are just shown for help!